 - F. Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the 500 Pearl Street Courthouse and may not be brought directly to Chambers.
 Hand deliveries are regularly retrieved from Court Security.
-However, if the hand-delivery is urgent and requires the Court's immediate attention, proceed to the entrance of the 40 Foley Square Courthouse ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - G. Faxes.
-Faxes are permitted only with prior approval of the Court, which will be granted in rare circumstances.
-All faxes must clearly identify the person in Chambers who authorized the sending of the fax and copies must simultaneously be faxed or delivered to all parties.
-Faxes sent without prior permission will not be read. - H. Related Cases.
+However, if the hand-delivery is urgent and requires the Court's immediate attention, proceed to the entrance of the 40 Foley Square Courthouse ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - G. Related Cases.
 After an action has been accepted as related to a prior filed action, all future court papers and correspondence must contain the docket number of the new action, as well as the docket number of the case to which it is related (e.g., 11 Civ.
 1234 [rel.
 10 Civ.
-4321]). - I. ECF.
+4321]). - H. ECF.
 In accordance with the ECF Rules, all attorneys representing parties before Judge Nathan are required to register promptly as ECF filers and to enter an appearance in the case.
 The pertinent instructions are available on the Court website (https://nysd.uscourts.gov/rules/ecf-related-instructions).
 Counsel are responsible for updating their contact information on ECF, should it change, and for checking the docket sheet regularly, regardless of whether they receive an ECF notification of case activity.
 Pursuant to ECF Rule 4.3, counsel "have an obligation to review the Court's actual order, decree, or judgment, as available on ECF, and should not rely on the description of such order, decree or judgment in the Notice of Electronic Filing alone."